seek-oss/logger/docs/eeeoh.md

 Then, pipe through `DD_ENV`, `DD_SERVICE`, and `DD_VERSION` via the [Datadog CDK Construct].

-If you have a separate concept, you can retain that.

 ```typescript
 // infra/appStack.ts
 import { DatadogLambda } from 'datadog-cdk-constructs-v2';